(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Weinan air is currently 31.4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Weinan is currently 28.4 times the WHO annual air quality guideline value

 Moderate 71 US AQI